 Organization.
 Meritage Homes is a leading designer and builder of single-family detached homes based on the number of home closings.
-We build in the historically high-growth regions of the southern and western United States and offer first-time, move-up, luxury and active adult homes to our targeted customer base.
-We have operations in three regions: West, Central and East, which are comprised of seven states: Arizona, Texas, California, Nevada, Colorado, Florida and the Carolinas.
-In 2011, we announced expansion into Raleigh, North Carolina and within Florida through entry into the Tampa market and in 2012 announced expansion into Charlotte, North Carolina.
+We primarily build in the historically high-growth regions of the southern and western United States and offer a variety of homes that are designed to appeal to a wide range of homebuyers, including first-time, move-up, active adult and luxury.
+We have homebuilding operations in three regions: West, Central and East, which are comprised of eight states: Arizona, Texas, California, Colorado, Florida, North Carolina, South Carolina and Tennessee.
 Operations within the Carolinas include the Raleigh and Charlotte metropolitan areas, with some Charlotte communities located across the border into South Carolina.
+In August 2013, we entered the Nashville, Tennessee market through the acquisition of the assets and operations of Phillips Builders LLC and selected assets of Phillips Development LLC ("Phillips Builders").
+With this acquisition, we acquired approximately 500 lots.
 Through our successors, we commenced our homebuilding operations in 1985.
-In the latter half of of 2012, we commenced limited operations of our wholly-owned title company, Carefree Title Agency, Inc. ("Carefree Title").
-Carefree Title's core business lines include title insurance and closing/settlement services for our homebuyers and will eventually expand to service most of our markets.
-Net earnings from Carefree Title are included in Other (loss)/income, net in the accompanying consolidated financial statements and were minimal in 2012.
+In 2012, we commenced limited operations of our wholly-owned title company, Carefree Title Agency, Inc. ("Carefree Title").
+Carefree Title's core business lines include title insurance and closing/settlement services we offer to our homebuyers.
+Carefree Title became fully operational in most of our markets during 2013.
 Meritage Homes Corporation was incorporated in 1988 in the State of Maryland.

-Our homebuilding and marketing activities are conducted under the name of Meritage Homes in each of our markets, except for Arizona and Texas, where we also operate under the name of Monterey Homes.
-At December 31, 2012, we were actively selling homes in 158 communities, with base prices ranging from approximately\$107,000 to \$752,000.
+Our homebuilding and marketing activities are conducted under the name of Meritage Homes in each of our markets, other than Tennessee, where we operate under the Phillips Builders brand.
+We also operate as Monterey Homes in some markets.
+At December 31, 2013, we were actively selling homes in 188 communities, with base prices ranging from approximately \$130,000 to \$1,000,000.

 Basis of Presentation.
 The accompanying consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States ("GAAP") and include the accounts of Meritage Homes Corporation and those of our consolidated subsidiaries, partnerships and other entities in which we have a controlling financial interest, and of variable interest entities (see Note 3) in which we are deemed the primary beneficiary (collectively, "us", "we", "our" and the "Company").
 Intercompany balances and transactions have been eliminated in consolidation.
-Certain reclassifications have been made to the prior year footnotes to conform to the current year presentation, including information related to our segments and the composition of our deferred tax assets and net operating loss carryforwards, although the total Deferred tax assets, net balance in our consolidated balance sheets did not change.
+Certain reclassifications have been made to the prior year to conform to the current year presentation, including the dis-aggregation of our financial services segment, which includes both our Carefree Title operations, as well as the net earnings of our mortgage and title joint ventures.

 Cash and Cash Equivalents.
 Liquid investments with an initial maturity of three months or less are classified as cash equivalents.
-Amounts in transit from title companies for home closings of approximately \$30.4 million and \$13.1 million are included in cash and cash equivalents atDecember 31, 2012 and 2011, respectively.
-Included in our balance as of December 31, 2012 is \$0.3 million of money market funds that are invested in short term (three months or less) government securities.
+Amounts in transit from title companies for home closings of approximately \$26.4 million and \$30.4 million are included in cash and cash equivalents at December 31, 2013 and 2012, respectively.
+Included in our balance as of December 31, 2013 is \$68.3 million of money market funds that are invested in short term (hree months or less) government securities.

 Restricted Cash.
-Restricted cash consists of amounts held in restricted accounts as collateral for our letter of credit arrangements.
-The aggregate capacity of these secured letter of credit facilities is \$50.0 million.
-Our restricted cash accounts are invested in money market accounts and United States Government securities, totaling 38.9 million and \$12.1 million at December 31, 2012 and 2011, respectively.
+Prior to November 2013, restricted cash consisted of amounts held in restricted accounts as collateral for our letter of credit arrangements.
+Our restricted cash accounts were invested in money market accounts and United States Government securities, and were \$38.9 million at December 31,2012.
+In connection with the capacity expansion of our revolving credit facility in November 2013, we transferred our secured letters of credit under our credit facility, thereby returning all restricted cash into unrestricted accounts.